qwertie/ecsharp/ecs/for-normal-coders.md

       ...
 ~~~

 but this approach requires parenthesis, since `var table = ... != null` would be parsed as `var table = (... != null)`.
 You don't want that, so you add parentheses.
-But this isn't very convenient, and the parentheses make the code slightly harder to read.
+But this is inconvenient and the parentheses make the code slightly harder to read.
 In contrast, `::` binds as tightly as `.` does, so extra parenthesis are rarely needed.

+**Note:** currently, this operator is implemented as a macro.
+It won't work without an `#ecs;` statement, e.g. at the top of the source file.

 To explain why I think we need this operator, I will use a math analogy.
 Math-speak is a little different than normal speech; mathematicians have a special way of speaking because it is more efficient than the alternative.
 For instance they might say: "consider a perfect number x in a set of integers S where x is coprime with some y in S, y != x.".
 They pair words together like "perfect number X" and "set of integers S", which are basically variable declarations embedded in a sentence.
 Mathematicians would be very unhappy if some grammar Nazis forced them to separate out those variable declarations: "x and y are integers, and S is a set of integers. x is a perfect number in S where..."
 It's longer, and when you are used to math-speak, it's slightly harder to understand the statement when the variable declarations are separated.